Aki Rahimovski: Parni Valjak (1975–2005, 2009–2022)

-Rahimovski was among the forming members of Parni Valjak, alongside Husein Hasanefendić (guitar), Jurica Pađen (guitar), bass guitarist Zlatko Miksić "Fuma" and drummer Srećko Antonioli.
+Rahimovski was among the forming members of Parni Valjak, alongside guitarists Husein Hasanefendić and Jurica Pađen, bass guitarist Zlatko Miksić "Fuma" and drummer Srećko Antonioli.
 During the following decades, Rahimovski and Hasanefendić would remain the key figures and the only two mainstay members of the band.
 Immediately attracting the attention of the public with their energetic live performances and boogie rock sound, the band gained popularity with their early studio albums, Dođite na show!
 (Come to the Show!) and Glavom kroz zid (Head Against the Wall).
 After a brief attempt to break into foreign market with an English language album released under the name Steam Roller, the band joined in on the Yugoslav new wave scene with the 1980 album Vruće igre (Hot Games), which launched them to the top of the Yugoslav rock scene.
 With their following releases the band made a shift towards mainstream rock sound, scoring a large number of hits and remaining one of the most popular Yugoslav rock acts until the country's dissolution.
 They maintained large popularity in Croatia during the early 1990s, also restoring their popularity in other former Yugoslav republics in the following years and decades.
 In 2005, the group announced their disbandment, only to reunite in 2009, continuing to sell out large venues in former Yugoslav region.
 Rahimovski was the band's vocalist until his death in 2022, recording 18 studio albums, 5 live albums, 5 video albums and a number of 7-inch singles with the group.